Egyptian singer banned after claiming lack of free speech

 A video clip circulated online shows Sherine Abdel-Wahab, during a performance in Bahrain, saying: "Here I can say whatever I want.
 In Egypt, anyone who talks gets imprisoned."

-Egypt's Musicians Union responded late Friday by barring her from performing and summoning her for questioning.
+Egypt's Musicians Union responded late Friday by barring the singer, popularly known by her first name, from performing.
+It also summoned her for questioning.

 Samir Sabry, a pro-government lawyer with a reputation for moral vigilantism and suing celebrities, filed a complaint against the singer accusing her of "insulting Egypt and inviting suspicious rights groups to interfere in Egypt's affairs."

-Last year, the singer was sentenced to six months in prison over a similar clip in which she joked that the Nile is polluted.
+Last year, Sherine was sentenced to six months in prison over a similar clip from a concert in which she joked that the Nile is polluted.
 The sentence was suspended upon appeal.
+She apologized for the remark, calling it a "bad joke."

+The singer, who hosts the Arabic version of "The Voice," apologized again after the latest remarks in a TV interview aired late Friday, saying she was joking.

+"I am very tired.
+I made a mistake.
+I am sorry.
+I appeal the president of the Arab Republic of Egypt, who is our father.
+I feel that I was persecuted.
+I did nothing.
+I love Egypt," she said.